 The bottom line is that what’s right for one person may not be right for another.
 It really comes down to personal preference, so the quest for the perfect scoliosis brace shirt continues.

-When looking for a brace shirt, terms you may want to research are seamless, anti-bacterial, moisture-wicking, and anti-microbial.
+When looking for the best shirt to wear under a scoliosis brace, terms you may want to research are seamless, anti-bacterial, moisture-wicking, and anti-microbial.

 The following links will help to get you started in your search.
 They are in no special order.
 It’s been our experience that links to retail items can and do change frequently, so they become broken in time.
 You may need to perform your own search if that happens.

 - “Sugar Lips” offers seamless t-shirts for kids and adults.
 Some of our patients really like these shirts: https://sugarlips.com/collections/seamless-kids

 - Uniqlo offers shirts for both girls and guys though the sizing is categorized as women’s and men’s.
 We just fit a 16-year-old patient who bought one while here in Boston and really liked it!
 These may work for some teens but not so much for the little, little girls.
 Here are the links for both girl’s and boy’s shirts.
 The shirts are very lightweight and stretchable: https://www.uniqlo.com/us/en/product/women-airism-seamless-short-sleeve-t-shirt-404438.html or https://www.uniqlo.com/us/en/product/men-airism-seamless-v-neck-t-shirt-short-sleeve-182507COL32SMB006000.html?s=shopping&gclid=CjwKCAjw75HWBRAwEiwAdzefxFXBin9VSfrrl9DTy2-aJPNBF0RQAnxYrEtknWZnCpBFBsDM5mEQ6RoCCM0QAvD_BwE